A Lesson to Learn: KeyCorp (KEY)

 KEY’s Market Performance

-KEY stocks went down by -1.92% for the week, with a monthly jump of 1.70% and a quarterly performance of -9.82%, while its annual performance rate touched -8.58%.
-The volatility ratio for the week stands at 2.80% while the volatility levels for the past 30 days are set at 2.86% for KeyCorp.
-The simple moving average for the period of the last 20 days is 1.83% for KEY stocks with a simple moving average of -18.72% for the last 200 days.
+KEY stocks went up by 1.44% for the week, with a monthly jump of 4.63% and a quarterly performance of -8.64%, while its annual performance rate touched -7.90%.
+The volatility ratio for the week stands at 2.66% while the volatility levels for the past 30 days are set at 2.89% for KeyCorp.
+The simple moving average for the period of the last 20 days is 3.92% for KEY stocks with a simple moving average of -16.85% for the last 200 days.

 Analysts’ Opinion of KEY